vsbron/course-react2023-fast-react-pizza/README.md

 ## Features

 - The menu of pizzas;
-- Ability to search for the specific order;
+- Option to search for the specific order details;
+- Adding Pizzas to the cart, where the total quantity and the price will be calculated;

 ## Details